 Please contact those vendors or sites directly if you have any questions about their privacy policies.

 Please don’t hesitate to contact me if something on the site requires correction or removal.
-This policy was last revised in September 2014 to try to make it clearer and to add the addition of Gravatar information.
+This policy was last revised in May 2015 to add the Cloudflare service and update the details about the cookie alert.